petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/deploying-code-to-lxc/troubleshooting-a-microservice-in-the-cloud-console.md

    When prompted, choose the number that corresponds to your UAT client extension environment.

-The client extension project is deployed to your environment, and it appears in the Cloud console after a delay.
+The client extension project is deployed, and it appears in the Cloud console after a delay.

 ## Check the Microservice